Is Cataract Surgery Covered by Insurance, or Do You Pay Out of Pocket? Here’s everything you need to know

 Is cataract surgery covered by insurance?
 It's one of the first questions people ask when planning for this essential procedure.
 Since cataract surgery is considered medically necessary and has no non-surgical alternatives, most insurance plans offer coverage; however, the amount they cover can vary widely.
 This article provides in-depth information on all aspects of insurance, enabling you to make an informed decision.

 • Cataract eye surgery is covered by medical insurance, and not vision plans.
-Health insurances, such as Medicare, Medicaid, and other private insurers, typically cover the cost of standard cataract surgery with a basic intraocular lens (IOL), as it's considered a medically necessary procedure.
+Health insurance, such as Medicare, Medicaid, and private insurers, typically covers the cost of standard cataract surgery with a basic intraocular lens (IOL), as it's considered a medically necessary procedure.

 • Coverage does not mean zero cost; out-of-pocket expenses still apply.
 While insurance may significantly reduce the financial burden (up to 80% in some cases), patients still need to pay for non-covered items, such as premium IOLs, pre- and post-op visits, anesthesia, or out-of-network provider fees.